 Think about it this way: you create a stunning vector graphic in Illustrator, you click Export and choose SVG, and the magic happens.
 You get a single file that can be used by you and by a developer to make further changes, making it interactive and turning it into a lovely animation that will power up any website.

-All in all, If you’re a web designer, it’s high time to make friends with SVG!
+All in all, if you’re a web designer, it’s high time to know all the benefits of SVG!

 6. SVG is SEO Friendly

 If you want to make a website or a blog, you know what it’s like being in a never-ending battle to rank higher in Google.
 There are a series of SEO strategies and tips you might already know, but there is a small trick you may have overlooked: SVG images can improve your site’s SEO and pagespeed!

 When using other image formats, search engines read only the titles, descriptions, and alt tags written by you, but in the case of an SVG, they can read the actual content of your visual.
 Of course, you will still include descriptions, links, and keywords directly in your SVG markup in order to make it even more readable and indexable.